 Currently, I'm most actively seeking:

-Illustrators (those who also write or have ambitions to write are especially welcome)
+Illustrators (especially those who also write / have ambitions to write )

-At this time, I do NOT represent: prescriptive nonfiction (i.e. self-help or diet books); adult thrillers, adult crime fiction, or adult SF/F; picture book texts (see above); poetry; chapbooks; screenplays; or erotica.
+At this time, I do NOT represent: prescriptive nonfiction (i.e. self-help or diet books), adult thrillers, adult crime fiction, adult SF/F; picture book texts (see above); poetry; chapbooks; screenplays; or erotica.

 No paper, phone, or in-person queries, please.